mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

-# How to use Jupyter notebooks in VSCode on Ares?
+# How to use Jupyter Notebook in VSCode on Ares?

 **Introduction to Using VSCode Notebook on Ares**